edmodlabs/techsummer-site-master/src/docs/1.0.0/unit3/submitting.md

 * How computer graphics and VR can be used to create digital experiences.
 * How to use a platform named Vizor to build a virtual world you can share with anyone.

 Stay tuned for more projects from TechStart.
 We'll soon add projects that let you use code to create interactive and more customized worlds!
 Don't want to wait?
-Check out [tutorials built by the Vizor team.](http://blog.vizor.io/tag/tutorials/)
+Check out [video](https://www.youtube.com/playlist?list=PLL0Qt-QS9kmTNhmYOMOvy0XMyvzdAdFnX) and [written](https://blog.vizor.io/) tutorials built by the Vizor team.

 <div class="alert_yellow">
   <div style="text-align:center">